alexsandersautier/frontend/README.md

 # EasyConvert

-## this application was created to pratece knowledges about APIs.
+## this application was created to practice knowledge about APIs.

 ## Technology
 ### Front End